2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 In this process:

-- Both the companies and grantees then rank their preferences.
+• Both the companies and grantees then rank their preferences; and

 Affiliation Fees/Tuition

-All grantees must enroll in at least one course and up to two courses per trimester at the ITAM for a total of up to six classes.
+All grantees must enroll in at least one course and up to two courses per trimester at ITAM for a total of up to six classes.
 University fees are waived as part of the grant.
-Please note that grantees will require to pass their classes with 8/10 to fully comply with grant responsibilities.
+Please note that grantees will be required to pass each of their classes with a final grade of 8/10 to fully comply with grant responsibilities.

 Housing Arrangements